Microsoft 365 Governance

 Important security policies that we recommend to implement include:

-For risk management control, Microsoft offers tools such as the Microsoft Secure Score, which helps companies to assess their security situation and make improvements.
+For risk management control, Microsoft offers tools such as the Microsoft Secure Score, which helps companies to assess their security situation and make improvements to their Microsoft 365 governance risk management.

 Implementing Zero Trust